scramjetorg/platform-samples/typescript/send-to-github/README.md

 For the sequence to work the Github repository is necessary.
 Also Personal Access Token needs to be provided and it can be obtained [here](https://github.com/settings/tokens).

+> ❗ Remember to [setup transform-hub locally](https://docs.scramjet.org/platform/self-hosted-installation) or use the [platform's environment](https://docs.scramjet.org/platform/quick-start) for the sequence deployment.

 ## Running

 Create `config.json` using `example.config.json` as an example.
 Put valid Github repository info and the Personal Access Token in the `config.json` and save it.